onflow/flow-go/internal/roles/consensus/README.md

 ### Block Formation (and Mempool)

-Consensus nodes store and track the status of all collection they receive.
-Each node maintains this sort of Mempool for itself.
+Consensus nodes store and track the status of all collections they receive.
+Each node maintains this sort of mempool for itself.
-The mempool only operates on the level of collections and provides the following functionality.
+The mempool only operates on the level of collections and provides the following functionality:
-- Get list of all pending collections that are _not_ included in a finalized block (yet)
+- Provides a list of all pending collections that are _not yet_ included in a finalized block.
-- Get the list of pending collections that are included in non-finalized blocks.
+- Provides a list of pending collections that are included in non-finalized blocks.
-- Order collections by submission time.
+- Orders collections by submission time.
-- For a given fork: get all pending collections that are not included in this specific fork
+- For a given fork: provides all pending collections that are not included in this specific fork.
-- Collections that are included in a finalized block may be pruned from the mempool
+- Collections that are included in a finalized block may be pruned from the mempool.

 When a CN generates a proto block, it includes all pending collections that are not in the current fork.

-When a CN generates sees a proto block from a different CN, it
+When a CN sees a proto block from a different CN, it does the following:
-* requests and verifies all collections it hoesn't have in its mempool (hashes and signatures only)
+* requests and verifies all collections it does not have in its mempool (hashes and signatures only)
 * updates the status of all collections in the block

 <!--